FAIRmat-NFDI/pynxtools-stm/docs/how-to-guides/how-to-interact-with-reader.md

-# Use of STM Reader
+# How to Use the STM Reader
-## How To Install STM Reader
+## How To Install the STM Reader
-Installing STM reader is as simple as installing python package from PyPI.
+The STM reader can be installed as a python package from PyPI.
 We recommend to install the reader in a python virtual environment.
 ### Installation of STM reader in python virtual envrironment
 Run the followoing command step-by-step on your linux terminal